Joanna-Golofit/b12189431d7afbba507542433fc102a1/README.md

 ## How to start:

-after downloading the repo just type:
+after downloading the repo navigate to the project directory:
+`cd b12189431d7afbba507542433fc102a1`

+then type:
 `npm install`

 to run the project type: